usvraniere/usvraniere.github.io/m/indisputable.md

 During a key search, agents **created false scenes** using items of unknown origin, arranged them, and **photographed the manipulated setups** as evidence.
 These fabricated images were later **presented to the jury as authentic evidence**.

+This finding, as well as  other findings of fraudulent conduct in the search, have been verified by two former FBI experts with a combined 43 years of FBI service.
+The first is Former FBI Senior Evidence Technician Kenneth DeNardo (see Mr. DeNardo's report linked below), corroborated by retired FBI Assistant Special Agent in Charge Mark Daniel Bowling; [see Mr. Bowling's declaration](https://www.usvraniere.com/docket/1273-3-bowling-declaration.pdf) {:target="_blank"}

-📄 **Report:** Finding 6 on Page 16 of [Report by Former FBI Senior Evidence Technician Kenneth DeNardo](https://www.usvraniere.com/docket/1273-1-denardo-search-report.pdf){:target="_blank"} ("DeNardo Report"), entitled "Agents manufactured a scene on a bookshelf by adding and arranging items—including two, uncollected incriminating sex trafficking books of unknown origin, likely brought to the scene—and then used this false setup to take evidence photographs."
+📄 **Report:** Finding 6 on Page 16 of [DeNardo Report](https://www.usvraniere.com/docket/1273-1-denardo-search-report.pdf){:target="_blank"} ("DeNardo Report"), entitled "Agents manufactured a scene on a bookshelf by adding and arranging items—including two, uncollected incriminating sex trafficking books of unknown origin, likely brought to the scene—and then used this false setup to take evidence photographs."

 📄 **FBI Search Photos:** [Photo Log By SA Christopher Mills](https://www.usvraniere.com/r/search-photo-log.pdf){:target="_blank"}